 Long Covid symptoms and resulting health concerns comprise a wide range of multi organ complications beyond the initial period of acute infection.
 Symptoms of Long Covid can include “brain fog”, fatigue, breathlessness, sleep disturbance, headaches, peripheral neuropathy (numbness and pins and needles), dizziness, anxiety and depression, sometimes with associated joint pains, nausea and gut disturbance.
 These symptoms can range from mild to incapacitating and strike regardless of age, fitness level or the severity of the Covid-19 virus.

-With over 4.43million people having contracted Covid-19 in the UK and 10% experiencing lingering symptoms 12 weeks post infection, this is a growing concern on a national and global basis.
+With over 5.77 million people having contracted Covid-19 in the UK and research indicating that 2 million people may have experienced lingering symptoms 12 weeks post infection, this is a growing concern on a national and global basis.
 Recognising the limited resources, the U.S. National Institutes of Health(NIH) has committed $1.15billion of funding for investigations into Long Covid, or Post-Acute Sequelae of Sars-CoV-2 or PASC, as NIH have recently named.
 The UK’s resources are also limited and demand for treatment is rapidly rising.

 What causes Long Covid?